Religion and divorce: Islam

 According to the Quran, marriage is intended to be unbounded in time, but when marital harmony cannot be attained, the Quran allows the spouses to bring the marriage to an end (2:231).
 Divorce in Islam can take a variety of forms, some initiated by the husband and some initiated by the wife.
 The main traditional legal categories are talaq (repudiation), khulʿ (mutual divorce), judicial divorce and oaths.
 The theory and practice of divorce in the Islamic world have varied according to time and place.
 Historically, the rules of divorce were governed by sharia, as interpreted by traditional Islamic jurisprudence, and they differed depending on the legal school.
 Historical practice sometimes diverged from legal theory.
 In modern times, as personal status (family) laws were codified, they generally remained "within the orbit of Islamic law", but control over the norms of divorce shifted from traditional jurists to the state.

 Judaism

-Judaism has always accepted divorce as a fact of life, though an unfortunate one.
+Judaism has always accepted divorce.
 Judaism generally maintains that it is better for a couple to divorce than to remain together in a state of bitterness and strife.
-It is said that shalom bayit (domestic harmony) is a desirable state.
+Divorce is obtainable by the mutual consent of both parties, with no outside authority's consent required.